 What does an iBuyer do?

 A typical model works something like this: the iBuyer provides an online tool where a homeowner answers questions and enters key information about their property.
-The iBuyer takes this info and makes the owner a cash offer for their house after a very short turnaround time (usually less than24 hours).
+The iBuyer evaluates this information and provides the homeowner with a cash offer for their house after a very short turnaround time (usually less than 24 hours).